Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic

 In this work, we develop a theoretical framework termed \textbf{U}nified \textbf{O}ptimization of \textbf{W}eights and \textbf{Q}uantities (UOWQ), to determine the optimal weights and quantities for source tasks in transfer learning via asymptotic analysis.
-Using the measure based on Kullback--Leibler (K-L) divergence, we formulate the multi-source transfer learning problem as a parameter estimation problem, which in turn derives an optimization problem of the source weights and transfer quantities.
-We address this problem through an asymptotic analysis, which leads to the conclusion that using all available source samples is always optimal once the weights are properly adjusted, and further provides a principled method to calculate the optimal source weights.
-Specifically, to determine the optimal transfer weight, our analysis provides closed-form solutions in the single-source case and develops a convex-optimization–based numerical procedure in the multi-source case.
-Furthermore, we investigate why using all samples remains optimal under the joint optimization of weights and quantities, and analyze how the optimal weights are influenced by domain discrepancy, model dimensionality, and sample size.
-Moreover, we introduce practical algorithms capable of supporting both multi-source transfer learning and multi-task transfer learning.
-Finally, we validate the effectiveness of our proposed method through experiments on real-world dataset.
+Through an asymptotic analysis of the measure based on Kullback--Leibler (K-L) divergence, we formulate the multi-source transfer learning problem as a parameter estimation problem, which in turn yields an optimization problem of the source weights and transfer quantities.
+First, we prove the conclusion that using all available source samples is always optimal once the weights are properly adjusted, and provide an intuitive interpretation of this result.
+Moreover, our analysis provides a closed-form solution for the optimal transfer weight in the single-source setting and characterizes the optimal weights in the multi-source setting via a convex optimization formulation, jointly accounting for the Fisher information, parameter discrepancy, parameter dimensionality, and transfer quantities.
+On this basis, we introduce practical algorithms capable of supporting both multi-source transfer learning and multi-task transfer learning.
+Finally, the effectiveness of the proposed algorithms is validated through experiments on real-world datasets.

 The main contributions of this work are summarized as follows: